David Codey (61)

 Should also be noted that boththe crowd and TV ratings for the NRC saw double digit growth last season.
 Albeit from a low base.

 I should also note that I am effectively suggesting taking the NRC and re-organising it to be the primary vessel.
-Using our establish brands from SR and traditional representative structures.
+Using our establish brands from Super Rugby and traditional representative structures.